Why I am Still a Christian

 The most common deist position, however, is that god is non-intervening after creation.
 Since paleontology indicates continued infusions of information across history into the biosphere to make new organisms (such as in the Cambrian Explosion), the deistic good seems dis-indicated by the evidence.

 It may be surprising to include atheism in a list of religions.
 However, atheism claims to have spiritual knowledge.
 Atheism's position is that there is no god.
-As to beliefs, the atheist apparently believes their position (even though the proposition is unprovable).
+As to beliefs, the atheist apparently believes their own position (even though the proposition is unprovable).
 Atheism therefore is a matter of faith (like all opinions about gods).

 See Considering Atheism for my discussion about the atheistic position and problems with it.